 Differentiate your practice from Massage Envy by supporting successful, consistent client-therapist matches

 Purchasing a Massage Envy membership does not guarantee clients access to a specific therapist.
-A Massage Envy client who wants to work with the therapist who is familiar with their preferences may have to wait to get an appointment with that therapist.
+A Massage Envy client who wants to work with a therapist who is familiar with their preferences may have to wait to get an appointment with that therapist.
 If they choose not to wait, they have to adjust to a new therapist who may have more or less knowledge and experience than their previous one.

 At Massage Envy locations with high staff turnover rates, clients may have to work with several different therapists throughout the duration of their membership.

 To beat Massage Envy, keep your staff and clients’ needs top of mind.
 Allow yourself and your therapists enough room in their schedules to accommodate long-term clients.
 And, limit therapist turnover by providing your team with scheduling flexibility and compensation that reflects their contribution to the success of your business.

 Remember, happy therapists (including you) will deliver better customer experiences.